meltyourface/blank/posts/Spiritual-healing/30-Day-Spiritual-Awakening-Program-for-Novices/index.md

 ## The 30-Day Spiritual Awakening Journey for Novices

-Introduction: This comprehensive 30-day spiritual healing program is designed to guide novices on a transformative journey of self-discovery, healing, and connection with their higher selves.
+**Introduction**: This comprehensive 30-day spiritual healing program is designed to guide novices on a transformative journey of self-discovery, healing, and connection with their higher selves.
 Incorporating meditation, energy work, and self-reflection, the program offers daily step-by-step rituals, multimedia resources, book recommendations, and useful tips to stay motivated and track progress.

 Week 1: Building Foundations